wlchn/regolar/README.md

 # Regolar
 A Go regular expression editor.
-Inspire by Rubular.com, a ruby regex editor.
+Inspired by Rubular.com, a ruby regex editor.
 You can access Regolar at <a href="https://regolar.wanglei.io/" target="_blank">Regolar</a>

 <img src="./demo1.png">
 <img src="./demo2.png">